scaleway/api.scaleway.com/contents/account.md

 ### group Organizations

-This resources of API methods allows you to get your Organizations informations
+This resources of API methods allows you to get your Organizations information

 #### Organizations [/organizations]